 Many gardeners enjoy the competition of growing the largest vegetables and flowers.
-It is truly amazing how large some of these giants will grow.
-We're not talking about that baseball bat zucchini that hid out under the leaves.
-We're talking about 100-pound cabbages and pumpkins that gain 25 pounds in a day.
+Think 100-pound cabbages and pumpkins that gain 25 pounds in a day.
 These gargantuan veggies don't happen by accident; they take planning and care.

-To seriously compete with the seasoned giant vegetable growers, you’ll need to put considerable effort into your soil, your choice of site and your gardening technique.
-But to get you started having some fun growing giant-sized vegetables, here are easy steps toward success.
+To compete seriously with the seasoned giant vegetable growers, you’ll need to put considerable effort into your soil, choice of site, and your gardening technique.
+But to get you started having some fun growing giant-sized vegetables, here are some easy steps toward success.

 Choose the Right Seed

-This is the most important step because some varieties simply grow larger than others.
 Serious giant growers will often seek out rare seeds to grow.
-You can start your own giant lineage by selecting a promising variety, like Atlantic Giant Pumpkin or Old Colossus Heirloom Tomato and then saving the seeds from your largest fruits for planting next year.
+You can start a giant lineage by selecting a promising variety, like Atlantic Giant Pumpkin or Old Colossus Heirloom Tomato, and then saving the seeds from your largest fruits for planting next year.
 (This only works with open-pollinated varieties, so steer clear of hybrids if you plan to save seeds.)

 You may have to do some research on varieties that dependably grow into giants, but the name usually gives it away, like Russian Mammoth Sunflower, that grows upwards of 17 feet tall.
 Here are a few suggestions to get you started.